quadsurf/react-curriculum/01-introduction-to-react.md

 In your own words, write down how React works in as much detail as you can.
 No peaking in the next section either.
 The point is to make a guess now and see how close you are later.
 At this stage, being right or wrong doesn't matter.

-## How does React work?
+### How does React work?

 Most of the above code should look familiar.
-An empty `<div id="hello">` element is declared and inserted into the DOM.
+An empty `<div id="hello">` element is declared in the HTML and inserted into the DOM when the page loads.
 Then, the `react` and `react-dom` JavaScript libraries are loaded into the page.

 Once loaded, the `React.createElement()` function is called with three arguments—a `type`, some `props`, and a `child`.